We allowed review in this case to consider petitioner’s challenge to an order entered by the Chief Judge of the Court of Appeals

 Petitioner initially was convicted of two counts of aggravated murder and sentenced to death.
 This court reversed the convictions and remanded for a new trial.
-State v.
-Pratt, 309 Or.
-205, 785 P.2d 350 (1990).
-On retrial, petitioner again was convicted of aggravated murder and sentenced to death, and this court affirmed the convictions and sentence.
-State v.
-Pratt, 316 Or.
-561, 853 P.2d 827 (1993).

-In a subsequent post-conviction proceeding, petitioner unsuccessfully attempted to have his convictions and sentence vacated.
+In a subsequent post-conviction proceeding, petitioner unsuccessfully attempted to have his convictions and sentence vacated!
 He then appealed from the judgment dismissing his petition for post-conviction relief.

-Petitioner then moved for reconsideration, again requesting permission to file a brief of 260 pages.
+In the Court of Appeals, petitioner requested permission to file an extended brief of 260 pages.
+The Chief Judge granted the motion in part, extending the page limit for the opening brief to 100 pages.
+1 Petitioner then moved for reconsideration, again requesting permission to file a brief of 260 pages.
 The Chief Judge granted the motion for reconsideration in part, extending the page limit to 150 pages.
-Still dissatisfied, petitioner sought review in this court of the Chief Judge's order on reconsideration.
+Still dissatisfied, petitioner sought review in this court of the Chief Judge’s order on reconsideration.

-Petitioner's primary contention is factual.
+Petitioner’s primary contention is factual.
 He asserts that a restriction on the length of his opening brief will require him to omit some claims of error from the brief and limit his ability to argue the claims fully.
 On the basis of that assertion, petitioner argues that requiring him to file a brief of fewer than 260 pages implicates his state and federal constitutional rights.
-For example, petitioner argues that the 150-page limit violates the remedies clause of Article I, section 10, of the Oregon Constitution because, "[f]or the law to recognize a right but deprive a person of a substantial remedy for harm to his person would violate Article I, section 10."[2]
-Further, petitioner asserts that, under the remedies clause, justice would not be "complete" unless the court considers all the issues that he desires to raise.
+For example, petitioner argues that the 150-page limit violates the remedies clause of Article I, section 10, of the Oregon Constitution because, “[flor the law to recognize a right but deprive a person of a substantial remedy for harm to his person would violate Article I, section 10.”
+2 Further, petitioner asserts that, under the remedies clause, justice would not be “complete” unless the court considers all the issues that he desires to raise.

 We begin with ORAP 5.05(3)(a).
 Two elements of that rule are significant: the moving party’s specific reason to extend the page limitation and the number of pages by which the moving party desires to exceed the prescribed limit.
 However, stating a specific reason for exceeding the prescribed page limit will not necessarily justify an extension to any length that the moving party desires.
 Some limit on the length of any appellate brief is necessary.
 ORAP 5.05(3)(a) provides the court with discretion to decide whether the specific reason that the moving party offers justifies extending the page limit and, if so, by how much.